 God certainly cares – and he always addresses our need.
 To understand how, we need to first appreciate what our most important need is.

 If we see prayer as a means to get things done from God, then, if we don’t get those things, we may sometimes feel that prayer is useless.
 But if we see prayer as a means of connecting with him, then the very act of praying will establish that connection.
-And through the connection with him, a sublime calm and clarity will stream into our consciousness.
+And through that connection with him, a sublime calm and clarity will stream into our consciousness.
 The Bhagavad-gita (10.10) assures that if we connect devotionally with Krishna, he will give us the intelligence for making wise decisions.

-When we thus appreciate that our fundamental need is fixing our consciousness on Krishna, not on fixing whatever is wrong in the outer world, then we will experience that prayer always works.
+When we thus appreciate that our fundamental need is fixing our consciousness on Krishna, not fixing whatever is wrong in the outer world, then we will experience that prayer always works.